Team

 Finance loads actual P&L into Xero and shares the close report.

-The AI employee compares actual against budget, flags material variances, drafts explanations tied to volume, pricing, or spending drivers, and queues them for CFO review.
+The AI employee compares actual against budget, flags material variances, and drafts explanations tied to volume, pricing, or spending drivers, with the source account attached to each line.

 EXAMPLE · 02